kitlang/kitlang.github.io/examples.md

 Generics
 --------

 Generics are parameterized functions, types or traits.
-In other words, they're functions, types or trait "templates", which won't be complete until they're filled in with specific parameter types.
+In other words, they're function, type or trait "templates", which won't be complete until they're filled in with specific parameter types.

 ### Generic functions

-To make a function generic, declare it with one or more named type parameters:
+To make a function generic, declare it with one or more named type parameters in square braces:

 ~~~kit
 function genericFunc[T](value: T) {